bitcraft/pyscroll/README.md

 ===

 ## Why are tiles repeating while scrolling?
-Pyscroll by default will not handle maps that are not completely filled with tiles.
+mason by default will not handle maps that are not completely filled with tiles.
 This is in consideration of drawing speed.
 To clarify, you can have several layers, some layers without tiles, and that is fine; the problem is when there are empty spaces in all the layers, leaving gaps in the entire map.
 There are two ways to fix this issue with the 1st solution being the best performance wise.

 ##### 1. In Tiled (or your data), fill in the empty spots with a tile
 For best performance, you must have a tile in each part of the map.
-You can create a simple background layer, and fill with single color tiles where there are gaps.
-Pyscroll is very fast even with several layers, so there is virtually no penalty.
+You can create a simple background layer, and fill with single color tiles where there are gaps.  mason is very fast even with several layers, so there is virtually no penalty.

 ##### 2. Pass "alpha=True" to the PygameGraphics constructor.
 All internal buffers will now support 'per-pixel alpha' and the areas without tiles will be fully transparent.
 You *may* still have graphical oddities depending on if you clear the screen or not, so you may have to experiment here.
 Since per-pixel alpha buffers are used, overall performance will be reduced.